She Don't Need to Know

 "She Don't Need to Know" is a song by Australian rapper and singer the Kid Laroi, released on 29 August 2025 through Columbia Records.

 Music video

 The music video premiered on its day of release, directed by Danica Arias Kleinknecht, it stars Carmen Electra and Anna Van Patten.
+At the 2026 AACTA Awards, it was nominated for Audience Choice Award for Favourite Australian Music Video.

 Reception

 Rosheen Ansari from New Wave Magazine said "Laroi blends the lines between pop and rap with this track" adding "The song follows a smooth melody with scandalous lyrics describing a love triangle – stepping away from the deeper expressive hits about romance and into a more contemporary pop sound.

 Reagan Denning from Melodic Magazine said the Kid Laroi "sharpens his signature sound" on the single, calling it a "rich, immersive pop song".